sschoener/DiscordTestBot/README.md

 Note that this repository is using C# 7.3 and thus supports features that you might not be familiar with from, say, Unity development.

+Also make sure that you give the bot full administrator privileges on the server you want to use it on.
+This is no general requirement, but the currently implemented commands assume that they can freely delete the messages that triggered them.

 # Overview
 Before starting to look into this repository, you should make sure that you are familiar with `async/await` in C#.
 A good learning resource is [this](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/index) combined with [this](https://docs.microsoft.com/en-us/dotnet/standard/async-in-depth).
 If you are still unsure about it, consult your senior engineer ;)
 This project uses [Discord.Net](https://github.com/RogueException/Discord.Net).